High yield bonds data: Hover over the charts to see the values at a given date. iBoxx EUR High Yield Overall Index data

 The high yield bond market saw option-like returns in 2009.
 Total returns exceeded 70% in that year.
 Admittedly we saw the recovery come after some very depressed valuations into the end of 2008.
 Spreads were at their all-time wides on the back of the crisis and in 2008, there was zero issuance.
 Nothing.
 We think that the high yield bond market still retains its fledgling tag.
 Issuance levels may have hit €50bn+ in 2014/15, but the reality is, this market closes at any hint of trouble.
 European high yield credit benefitted from the high/low beta compression trade from 2012-2014, but subsequently came under pressure from the contagion impact of the US shale bust.

 Euro HY is now in record territory on the supply front, while we backed up from record spread and yield levels after a difficult start to November.
 Moderate progress has been made since but record spread and index yield levels were not tested again in December – but we think they will in 2018.

 MiFID II Countdown

 ii) High Yield Bond Index: Spreads 2015-

 iii) High Yield Bond Index: Yields

-Funding costs for borrowers have been dropping for a while and are at close to record low levels again.
+Funding costs for borrowers have been dropping for a while and remain at close to record low levels again.
 Index yield record low of 2.63% was recorded in early August and currently resides at 2.65%.
 Spreads have widened into the August equity market weakness but the weakness was short-lived on the back of rising equities through September.
-The primary market might be spluttering, but the wall of funding is not an issue as yet for the broader market.
-Corporates had taken advantage of the demand for high yield risk by borrowing aggressively and pushing redemption profiles out, to 2018/19.
-With underlying yields set to remain anchored around current levels (or not go materially higher), then we will need an unlikely material weakness in spreads to see any further material rise in yields.
+The primary market delivered too, and the wall of funding is not an issue as yet for the broader market.
+Corporates are still taking advantage of the demand for high yield risk by borrowing aggressively and pushing redemption profiles out, to 2019/20.
+With underlying yields set to remain anchored around current levels (not go materially higher), then we will need an unlikely material weakness in spreads to see any further material rise in high yield corporate bond yields.